AvrahamMeyers/Database-Mini-Project/README.md

 As part of the class project of an airline management system, we are tasked with the scheduling system.
 This involves the following entities:
+• Flight
+• Aircraft
-• flight numbering
+• Crew
-• aircraft assignment
+• Gate
-• crew assignment
+• Airport
-• terminal/gate
+• Weather

-• weather at source/destination, en-route
+Our system

 ERD:
 ![alt text](<Stage 1/erd.png>)